cscorley/Kaleidoscope/README.md

 During development and when debugging it may be of great help to visualize what the actual keyboard would do, especially when it comes to LED effects.

-Kaleidoscope-Simulator allows to display an ASCII-text representation of the keyboard via the `renderKeyboard(...)` function.
+Papilio allows to display an ASCII-text representation of the keyboard via the `renderKeyboard(...)` function.

 This function is passed a string that is a template of the actual keyboard.